manivaradarajan/grantha-data/structured_md/README.md

 # Structured Markdown Files

-This directory contains Grantha Sanskrit texts in structured Markdown format with YAML frontmatter.
+This directory contains Sanskrit texts ("granthas") in structured Markdown format with YAML frontmatter.
 These files are designed for easy proofreading and editing while maintaining data integrity through cryptographic validation.

 ## Content Validation System